Simplified workflow

 Search filter for a large number of labels

 When a project has a large number of NER/Assertion labels in the taxonomy, the display of the taxonomy takes a lot of screen space, and it is difficult for annotators to navigate through all labels.
-To tackle this challenge, Annotation Lab supports search for labels in NER projects (an autocomplete search option).
+To tackle this challenge, Generative AI Lab supports search for labels in NER projects (an autocomplete search option).

-To add the search bar for NER Labels or Choices, use the Filter
+To add the search bar for NER Labels or Choices, use the Filter tag as shown in the following XML configuration.

 <Filter />